ryanhs/react-hls/README.md

 - url `String` `required`

-    the hls url that you want to play
+    The hls url that you want to play

 - autoplay `Boolean`

-    autoplay when component is ready default to `false`
+    Autoplay when component is ready.
+Defaults to `false`

-- constrols `Boolean`
+- controls `Boolean`

-    whether or not showing the playback controls default to `false`
+    Whether or not to show the playback controls.
+Defaults to `false`

 - width `Number`

-    video width
+    Video width

 - height `Number`

-    video height
+    Video height

 - hlsConfig `Object`

-    `hls.js` config , you can see all config [here](https://github.com/dailymotion/hls.js/blob/master/doc/API.md#fine-tuning)
+    `hls.js` config , you can see all config [here](https://github.com/video-dev/hls.js/blob/master/docs/API.md#fine-tuning)

 - videoProps `Object`